darlean-io/darlean.ts/examples/src/oracle/2_oracle_as_a_service/readme.md

 # Distributed Oracle - Part 2 - Oracle as a Service

-In [Part 1](../1_the_basics) of this tutorial, we have created a very basic distributed oracle with one virtual actor (`OracleActor`) that was directly invoked by the application code in `index.ts`.
+In [Part 1](../1_the_basics) of this tutorial, we have created a very basic distributed oracle with one virtual actor (`OracleActor`) that was directly invoked by the application code in [index.ts](../1_the_basics/index.ts).
 Although this worked, from a software architecture point of view it is not very nice to directly invoke the virtual actor (which is basically implementation code) from your application logic.
 In this part of the tutorial we show you why this is, and how to solve it.

 ## Decoupling of application code and implementation